Izabela88/walkers-website/documents/features/test_user_stories.md

 - ## **As a returning user:**

-  > - I want to log in and logout so that I can access my profile safely.
+  > - I want to log in and log out so that I can access my profile safely.

   - The menu contains the 'login' option, which leads to the login form when pressed.
   - After entering their data, the user can log in to his profile.